 SAY NO TO:

-Use as little fat as possible both in cooking and in salad dreams Limit fatty meats and fried foods
+Use as little fat as possible both in cooking and in salad, limit fatty meats and fried foods

 Use minimum salts.
-Seas salt gives more minerals
+Sea salt gives more minerals

 Review the calorie count table below.
 Avoid high calorie foods and Fast Foods.

 Nutrition was the leading cause of early death.
 Researchers broke nutrition risk factors into two groups:

 - Refined grains (white bread, white rice, pastries, snack foods, etc.)

 2. Diets low in:

 - Whole grain breads and cereals